nuno-barreiro/nuno-barreiro.github.io/about.markdown

 I'm a programmer, consultant, blogger, technologist and enthusiast gamer.
 I've worked for many companies throughout the years which allowed me to gain a lot of experience in multiple business areas.
 I also like to write and to share my knowledge and experience and so I started this blog.

-If you want to follow my latest updates please subscribe to my blog's [RSS feed](/feed.xml), or you can also follow me on [Twitter](https://twitter.com/_nunobarreiro) or reach out via [LinkedIn](https://ww.linkedin.com/in/nunobarreiro/).
+If you want to follow my latest updates please subscribe to my blog's [RSS feed](/feed.xml), or you can also follow me on [Twitter](https://twitter.com/_nunobarreiro) or reach out via [LinkedIn](https://www.linkedin.com/in/nunobarreiro/).

-All the content and opinions on this site are my own.%
+All the content and opinions on this site are my own.